derek-zhou/airss/README.md

 Airss is an opinionated feed reader that is designed to aggregate blogs and news in one place for you to read.
 It provides only the essential functionalities on the surface: You give it a bunch of feeds, it will feed you all the news, one item at a time.
 The benefits are:

 * No software to install, no service to sign up, no middle man, no cookie, no tracking, completely free with no string attached.
-* It is tiny: <100KB transfer size (the airtable client being the bulk of it) for now, and that's html, style, and scripts all put together.
+* It is tiny: <100KB transfer size for now, and that's html, style, and scripts all put together.
 I don't even bother with minifying them.
 * Supports [JSON feeds](https://www.jsonfeed.org/), [RSS2 feeds](https://validator.w3.org/feed/docs/rss2.html) and [Atom feeds](https://tools.ietf.org/html/rfc4287).
 Also automatically figures out feed url from typical web pages through [rel=alternate links](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types)
-* You can __optionally__ use your own [airtable](https://airtable.com) to store your feeds so you can hop between several devices.
 * You can __optionally__ use [roastidio.us](https://roastidio.us) to load feeds to bypass the [CORS](https://enable-cors.org/) restriction (more on this later).
 * You can __optionally__ use the [roastidio.us](https://roastidio.us) commenting service (written and operated by me) to write your comment with a click of the button (🔥).
 The integration is just a simple link, there is no data sharing.